jinzaizhichi/my-boring-python/py/rs_en.md

 "You will not get a good life if you don't study very hard."

-Now college students cover all of China, and the research students are also all around us.
+Now college students are covered all of China, and the research students are also all around us.

 I don't like Chinese education.

-Chinese study, for their own, for lots of money to support their family.
+Chinese study, for their own, for lots of money.

 But foreigners study  (of cause not all) is to discover, to discover what we don't know.